 Plus, you needn’t have to take them out.
 Simply command Siri/Google to change tracks or adjust the volume.

 Best for Budget: Giro Ledge Snow Helmet + Alta Helmet Wireless HD Speakers Combo

 Next, we have a wireless audio solution that produces HD-quality sound at a budget-friendly price.
 Alta is a universally compatible pair of speakersthat works with most audio-ready helmets, including Smith, K2, Bolle, Anon, and others.

 But we tried using it with the Giro Ledge Snow Helmet, especially because of the latter’s hardshell construction and auto loc two fit systems.
 Measuring 2.2 inches high, 0.5 inches thick, and 1.8 inches wide, the 40mm drivers and Bluetooth 5.0 wireless chipset easily fit into the ear pad of the helmet.

 You can then use the elastic fit band at the back to adjust the fit to any one of its circumference settings.
 Adding to comfort and convenience is the stack vent in front of the helmet that can align with your pair of goggles to keep them fog-free.
 On the contrary, the super cool vents on top provide adequate ventilation.

 So, you can go on listening to your favorite tracks for up to 10 hours while snowboarding without any discomfort.
-And with the three oversized buttons on the Alta, you can control every function without having to remove your helmet or gloves.
+And with the three oversized buttons on the Alta, one of the best Ski helmet headphones, you can control every function without having to remove your helmet or gloves.